jepusto/metaselection/README.md

 results are more likely to be reported (and therefore more likely to be available for meta-analysis) compared to null, non-affirmative results.
-Selective reporting is a major concern for research syntheses because it distorts the evidence base available for a meta-analysis, skewing meta-analytic averages toward favorable findings and misrepresenting the true population of effects.
+Selective reporting is a major concern for research syntheses because it distorts the evidence base available for a meta-analysis, biasing meta-analytic averages toward more favorable findings and misrepresenting the true population of effects.
 Failure to account for selective reporting can lead to inflated effect size estimates from meta-analysis and biased estimates of heterogeneity, making it difficult to draw accurate conclusions from a synthesis.

 There are many tools available already to investigate and correct for selective reporting.
-Widely used methods include: graphical diagnostics like funnel plots, tests and adjustments for funnel plot asymmetry like trim-and-fill, Egger’s regression, PET/PEESE, selection models, and
+Widely used methods include graphical diagnostics like funnel plots, tests and adjustments for funnel plot asymmetry like trim-and-fill, Egger’s regression, PET/PEESE, selection models, and
 $p$-value diagnostics.
 However, very few methods for investigating